Julek92/HackeNewsApi/README.md

 ## Introduction

-This is the recruitment exercise.
-The task text at the bottom of the page.
+This is the exercise for recruitment process.
+The objectives of the exercise are at the bottom of the page.

-This is .NET 9 Rest API to aggregate all best stories into one endpoint.
+The app is a .NET 9 REST API that exposes all top stories to the user in a single endpoint.
 In my application I focused mainly on performance.
 I've created a thread safe cache to limit API calls.